DrDab/BreakfastBookClub/README.md

 ### How to report a bug
 Go to the issues tab within the breakfast book club repository.
 Click “New issue” and “Get started” on the bug report.
 Fill out the bug report template.
 Click “Submit new issue".
+As of right now, we have no known bugs.